-AP Sources: US to deploy anti-drug ships near Venezuela
+AP Sources: US to deploy anti-drug Navy ships near Venezuela

 Rather, the sending of ships fits into a longstanding call by the U.S. Southern Command for additional assets to combat growing antinarcotics and other security threats in the hemisphere.

-In January, another Navy vessel, the USS Detroit, conducted a freedom of navigation operations off the coast of Venezuela in a show of pressure against Maduro.
+In January, another Navy vessel, the USS Detroit, conducted a freedom of navigation operation off the coast of Venezuela in a show of pressure against Maduro.

-In January, another Navy vessel, the USS Detroit, conducted a freedom of navigation operations off the coast of Venezuela in a show of pressure against Maduro
+“That presence sends a big statement about U.S. commitment, it sends a big statement to our friends, it reassures them, and then to our adversaries that those are capable performers,” Adm.
+Craig Faller, the head of the U.S. military’s Southern Command, said in congressional testimony last month.